Bruce Bolt

-Bruce Alan Bolt (February 15, 1930 – July 21, 2005) was an Australian-born American seismologist and a professor of earth and planetary science at the University of California, Berkeley.
-Professor Bolt was known as a pioneer of engineering seismology.
+Bruce Bolt (February 15, 1930 – July 21, 2005) was an Australian-born American seismologist and a professor of earth and planetary science at the University of California, Berkeley.
+Professor Bolt was known as a pioneer of seismic engineering.
 He served for 15 years on the California Seismic Safety Commission leading public debate on earthquake safety in that state, and acted as a consultant on major projects throughout the world.
 As well, Bolt published a number of popular and technical books on seismology.

 His research led to construction of earthquake resilient bridges and buildings.
-Bolt was elected to the National Academy of Engineering "for application of the principles of seismology and applied mathematics to engineering decisions and public policy”.
+Bolt was elected to the National Academy of Engineering "for application of the principles of seismology and applied mathematics to engineering decisions and public policy".

 Since 2006, there is an award with his name, the Bruce A. Bolt Medal, to recognize individuals worldwide whose accomplishments involve the promotion and use of strong-motion earthquake data and whose leadership in the transfer of scientific and engineering knowledge into practice or policy has led to improved seismic safety.

 Early life and career

 Bolt was born in Largs, New South Wales just north of Maitland in 1930.
 He studied at the University of Sydney obtaining his bachelor's degree in 1952, a master's degree in 1955 and a doctorate in applied mathematics in 1959.
 He also lectured at Sydney University in mathematics but developed an interest in mathematical modelling of the Earth's interior.
-He obtained a D. Sc from Sydney University in 1972 while working at Berkeley.
+He obtained a D.Sc. from Sydney University in 1972 while working at Berkeley.
 After visiting the Lamont Geological Observatory in New York, he visited the Department of Geodesy and Geophysics at Cambridge University where he met Professors Perry Byerly and John Verhoogen of UC Berkeley who invited him there.